thohoang87/R-Shiny---PLS-DA-Deployment/README.md

   <img width="1188" alt="Capture d’écran 2022-12-02 à 17 03 27" src="https://user-images.githubusercontent.com/114235978/205334656-fdfee13f-24b6-4d67-9537-368ef5e076d0.png">

-  - Prediction Result : allows to see the prediction results of the file that you want to get the prediction, and you can download this result on csv or excel format.
+  - Prediction Result : allows to see the prediction results of the file that you want to get the prediction of, and you can download this result on csv or excel format.

 <img width="1205" alt="Capture d’écran 2022-12-02 à 17 04 10" src="https://user-images.githubusercontent.com/114235978/205334740-7e2927e6-9a31-4293-8142-77c7452e2049.png">

 ### Graphics :

-There are two sections in this section:
+There are two sub-sections in this section:
   - First selection graph : allows to see the circle correlation of features, the individual plot and the correlation matrix plot.

   <img width="1191" alt="Capture d’écran 2022-12-02 à 17 05 43" src="https://user-images.githubusercontent.com/114235978/205335639-aacb8e98-5926-4dc7-9f34-124eca7dbe3f.png">